inthreedee/photoprism-transfer-album/README.md

 SITE_URL=https://photos.example.com
 ```

-If you're setting environment variables, use the same variable names as in the config file.

 ## What it does:

 1. For each album, it creates a new Photoprism album with the title and description from
    the album's `metadata.json`.

+*Then, in hash matching mode*

 2. It scans all files in the album's directory, hashing any non-JSON files.
 3. It looks up each file in the database by its hash using Photoprism's files API.
 4. If it finds a match, it adds the photo's UID to the current album's list.
-5. When all files or processed, or every time it has gathered 999 files, an API request
+5. When all files are processed, or every time it has gathered 999 files, an API request
    is sent to the server to add the gathered photos to the album.

+*Or, in name matching mode*

+2. It scans the json files in the Google Takeout directory, pulling out the title field.
+3. It scans the yml files in the Photoprism sidecar directory, attempting to find a matching filename.
+4. Once it finds a match, it pulls the photo's UID from the yml file.
+5. An API request is sent to the server to add that UID to the album.

 ## Notes:

-- This script can be run either in a single album directory, or in the base Google Photos
-directory.
-If it finds a `metadata.json` in the given directory it will import it as a
-single album, otherwise it will try to import each subdirectory as an album.
-- As written, the script will ignore auto-generated albums - specifically, albums without
-titles, albums that start with a `YYYY-MM-DD` date or `Hangout:`, or albums with a
-description indicating they are autogenerated.
-If you would like to import any of these,
-you can comment out the relevant if statement in the script (that is, add a `#` at the
-beginning of each line from the `if` up through the next `fi` below the appropriate comment).
 - Because there are a lot of API calls involved (one for each file!) it's fastest to run
 this on the machine that is running PhotoPrism, but it will also work just fine if you
 run it on a local copy of your Google Takeout while accessing your PhotoPrism instance